 What’s Amazon CamperForce Like for Families with Kids?

 Most CamperForce workers do not have kids.
-The families with children typically have either only one parent working or both parents working opposite shifts.
+Families with children typically have only one parent working or both parents working opposite shifts.
 There is always a struggle to juggle that work-life balance, and long hours and physical work in a warehouse environment only intensify the struggle.

 During the holiday season, “we’re not focusing too much on that bookwork and sitting down.
 It’s more about your experiences,” says Martinez-Machen.
 She adds, “After Amazon ends, we usually have enough money to just kind of take off for the next two to three months, and then we are really able to finish up the school year with a bang and go on a vacation.”